eerohele/tab/README.md

 - Likely to die if given a very large input.
 - Eager; will blow up if you give it an infinite seq.
 - Requires a modern browser to look good.
 If your browser supports [`backdrop-filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter), you should be good.
+- Might not work with Clojure versions older than 1.10.2

 ## Inspiration